-PM Modi said that India is aiming to reach the renewable energy capacity to 450 GW by 2030.
+PM Modi said that India is aiming to reach a renewable energy capacity of 450 GW by 2030.

 While explaining the action plan, PM Modi said that by 2030 India will restore 26 million hectares of degraded land.
 PM Modi informed the summit that India is providing clean cooking fuel to 80 million rural households.
 We are connecting 64 million households to the piped water supply.